1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

         People use to think WD-40 is the perfect solution for pretty much everything, but they aren't aware of the fact that -due to the chemical recipe it's made of- it's absolutely not sufficient for getting parts lubed mid- to longterm.
 Fact is, that the chemicals inside of it will even wash off any grease or oil, it can harm POM and rubber and so on.
         As an example: So let's say you want to lubricate your bike chain and use WD-40 to do so, you'll basically *wash away* the existent lubrification  which is inside the chain - therefore the chain will be worn out pretty quick.
 You'll also harm the sealings.
 If you don't believe me, make a little test by yourself: take an air baloon, pump it up, spray WD-40 onto it and wait..

-??? tip "Changing the Coupler"

-    It might be a good idea to change the coupler as the one which comes with the printer doesn't compensate any misalignement of the motor shaft and the lead screw.
-So if they aren't in a perfect vertical alignment, it will result in shear forces, increased wear of the anti-backlash nut and even may cause jamming.
-    If you want to change the coupler, you'll need to get a coupler which suits 5/8mm as the motor shaft is 5mm and the rod is 8mm in diameter.
-Make sure you *don't* get a coupler which uses a grub screw that holds onto the shaft and rod itself, you need to get a coupler which uses some kind of a clamp mechanism so to say as the stock one.
-The reason is simple: the motor shaft is round, it doesn't have a flat area where a grub screw needs to be screwn onto.
-Same goes for the lead screw itself.
-(Pictures are about to come soon.)

 ---